• Employee "A" in a company walked up to his manager and asked what my job is for the day?

 https://www.citehr.com/138888-free-m...-download.html

-thanks once again for sharing this master piece.
+Thanks once again for sharing this masterpiece.

 From India, Madras

-It is very important to appreciate a member when he has taken the time to post something on this site.
+Good one, and that is why I am appreciating your good work.
+It is very important to appreciate a member when they have taken the time to post something on this site.
+It will encourage them to post more stuff.
+Great job.

 From United Arab Emirates, Dubai